 In the "Lost Data Recovery" window, choose the drive of your Mac and click "Scan" on top to search for deleted files from Trash or other folders.

 In a while, all recoverable deleted files will be found.
-On the left folder tree, you will see a Trash folder.
+On the left folder tree, you will see a "Trash" folder.
 Click it and drill down to find the deleted files you want to recover.
-With the help of Preview feature, it won't be long to make sure whether the deleted files have been found.
+With the help of "Preview" feature, it won't be long to make sure whether the deleted files have been found.

 Keep in mind that you can't save found Trash files to its original drive in case the lost files are overwritten.
 So an external hard drive is preferred, if available.

 Tips: 4 general Preview modes are provided: Icons, List, Columns and Cover Flow.
-The Cover Flow mode is very useful if you don't the file name.
+The "Cover Flow" mode is very useful if you don't the file name.
 Note that most image and document formats are previewable, while only some audio and video formats are supported.

-More About Trash (Recycle Bin)
+More About Trash and Trash Data Recovery (Recycle Bin)

 The Trash (also known as Recycle Bin in Windows) is a special folder to save deleted files by the user, but not yet permanently erased from the file system.
 It provides a chance for the user to undelete files that were deleted accidentally, or delete them permanently (for general users).
 Many veteran computer users are used to deleting files with Command+Delete on Mac (or Shift+Delete in Windows).
 This way will delete files without temporarily saving in Trash folder.
-With iSkysoft Data Recovery for Mac, you can recover either deleted files emptied from Trash or by Command+Delete.

 Why Can You Undo Emptied Trash on Mac?